 How expensive is Chile?

-According to a recent report by the World Bank, Chile is the second most expensive country in Latin America, after Mexico.
+Chile is among the most expensive countries in Latin America.
 Prices of hotels and transportation go up considerably from mid-December through mid-March and again in July and August.

 What should I pack for a trip to Chile?

 Many of Chile's attractions are outdoors, so packing sturdy, all-weather gear is a good idea.
 Sunglasses, a hat, and sunscreen are all musts because the ozone layer over Chile is particularly deteriorated.
 For your electronic gear, keep in mind that you will need a two-pronged plug adaptor and that voltage in Chile is 220 volts, 50 cycles (220V 50Hz).

 Do I need to or should I rent a car?
 Is driving hectic?

 You definitely don't need to rent a car in Santiago because you can take a combination of taxis, buses, and the metro to get around town.
 For day trips from Santiago to the coast or wine country, renting a car is probably the most convenient option, although buses to these destinations are also frequent and reasonably priced.

 If you do rent a car, be aware of one-way streets and signs indicating right of way.
 You are not allowed to turn on red at a stoplight unless there is a specific sign indicating otherwise.
 To drive legally in Chile you need an international driver’s license as well as your valid national license, although car rental companies and police do not often enforce this.

 Yes, you can drive between Chile and Argentina, but there are a few things to keep in mind.
 First, because it is an international border, be sure to have your passport, along with your driver's license.
 Also, special insurance is required.